Bad Wolf

 "Bad Wolf" is the twelfth episode of the revived first series of the British science fiction television series Doctor Who.
 The episode was first broadcast on BBC One on 11 June 2005.
 It is the first of a two-part story.
 The concluding episode, "The Parting of the Ways", was first broadcast on 18 June 2005.

-In the episode, set in the far future 100 years after the events of "The Long Game", the Ninth Doctor (Christopher Eccleston) and his travelling companions Rose Tyler (Billie Piper) and Captain Jack Harkness (John Barrowman) are secretly brought on board the game show broadcasting satellite Satellite Five by its controller (Martha Cope), so they can fight against the controller's "masters", the Dalek race.
+In the episode, set in the far future 100 years after the events of "The Long Game", the Ninth Doctor (Christopher Eccleston) and his travelling companions Rose Tyler (Billie Piper) and Captain Jack Harkness (John Barrowman) are secretly brought on board the game-show-broadcasting satellite, Satellite Five, by its controller (Martha Cope) so they can fight against the controller's "masters", the Daleks.